jonasoesch/p9/2-theory.md

 ## How readers interpret transitions {#sec:transition-interpretation}

 In the previously discussed classifications, transitions are often classified according to the question: "What changes?".
 This implies that readers make sense of transitions through comparison.
-This section therefore gives a brief overview of the relevant work on comparison in visualization.
+This section, therefore, gives a brief overview of the relevant work on comparison in visualization.
 Based on this, it discusses what makes transitions difficult for readers.
 It then introduces findings from cognitive load theory that help in understanding how these difficulties are linked to the cognitive abilities of readers.

 ### Comparison to understand transitions {#sec:comparison}

 Readers find and interpret relationships within and between charts by comparing targets from the charts in their head.
-This implies that interpreting relationships is related to the amount of targets that can be held in the reader's mind.
+This implies that interpreting relationships is related to the number of targets that can be held in the reader's mind.

 According to Brehmer et al.  [@Brehmer-13:multileveltypology], comparison is a fundamental task in visualization.
 Comparison is distinguished from other tasks like *identify* and *summarize* (see figure \ref{transition-topology}) by the number of *targets* it operates on.
 An *identify*-task uses a single target while a *summarize*-task uses all available targets.
 But the *compare*-task requires multiple targets to compare them.

 ![A topology of visualization tasks which synthesizes a large body of previous literature has been proposed by Brehmer et al. [@Brehmer-13:multileveltypology] \label{transition-topology}](img/comparison-taxonomoy.png)

-Before he is able to compare targets, the reader needs to *search* for an initial target (see figure \ref{transition-topology}).
-In narrative visualization this will usually be done by *locate* to find targets that are mentioned in the text.
+Before he can to compare targets, the reader needs to *search* for an initial target (see figure \ref{transition-topology}).
+In narrative visualization, this will usually be done by *locate* to find targets that are mentioned in the text.
 But this is not the only possibility:

 #### Explicit identification

 Is aided by the author through labels, annotations, colors, and narrative.
-An example can be seen in in the first point of figure \ref{narrative-visualization}.
+An example can be seen in the first point of figure \ref{narrative-visualization}.

 #### Identification through visual statistics